 So we started like any other site.
 We put together a project plan.
-From the start it was clear this wasn’t going to happen within 60 days.
+From the start, it was clear this wasn’t going to happen within 60 days.
 But I was optimistic, well, overly optimistic.
 The site took 6 months…and it’s still not done.

 This process took longer than it should have.
-The reason being it’s a shift in our communication.
+The reason is that it’s a shift in our communication.
 To make things worse, we were also trying to communicate our team as a marketing package.
 You see, we have a strong marketing process.
-We’re able to take on an account, do a discovery, build a strategy and execute a plan that achieves serious results.
+We’re able to take on an account, create a discovery, build a strategy and execute a plan that achieves serious results.
 Our clients make a lot of money.
 So we thought the best way to communicate this was to put prices on our site with the packages that we offer.
 But we also had to communicate how we do this.
 Well, that’s a hell of a lot easier said than done.
 To distill a value proposition is an arduous task.
 It has to be brutally simple and communicate with absolute clarity what you do and who it’s for in a matter of seconds.
 I went back and forth for weeks with our lead copywriter.
 But we finally got it.

 Key Changes to Key Terms

 Now it’s time for the SEO and the copy.
 Since we settled on the new value proposition, we jumped right into SEO’ing our site.
 This was also a drastic change.
 We want to rank for digital marketing agency.
-We used to rank well for advertising agency and marketing agency related terms.
+We used to rank well for advertising agency and marketing agency-related terms.
 But at the end of the day, we’re a digital marketing agency.
 This change sounds easy enough, but it’s not.
 There’s a ton of research that’s involved.
 And after the research, you have your recommendations.
 And anytime you have things recommended to you, you have to make decisions and sacrifices.
-From the on set, I told the team I wanted the copy simple.
+From the onset, I told the team I wanted the copy simple.
 We got there.
 But the sacrifices we had to make went against our traditional SEO process.
 We took page names out of the URLs and redirected them.
-We cut back on the copy so it was short, crisp and to the point.
+We cut back on the copy so it was short, crisp, and to the point.
 Not a word more than needed.
 Eloquence in brevity as ole’ Shakespeare said.